By Steve Adubato, Ph.D.

 There is a fine line between a leader, manager or supervisor paying attention to important details and micromanaging an operation to the point where they drive their people crazy.

 To be fair, I can understand why people micromanage.
 Fact is, I have been guilty of it in certain situations.
 A lot of that comes from the combination of our own insecurity, a lack of trust in others’ ability and an unhealthy desire to CONTROL everything that goes on around us.
-Consider the following when it comes to micromanaging:
+With that in mind, consider the following:

 --If you have a leader who micromanages, the first step in dealing with the problem is to get him to acknowledge what he is doing and the negative impact it has on others.
 The old adage, “if you want a job done right, you have to do it yourself” doesn’t work when you are part of a larger team that’s supposed to be supporting each other and working together.

 --Avoid the blame game.
-Accept the fact that occasionally, things won’t go exactly as planned, and avoid finger pointing or blaming others.
-No matter how hard you try, no leader can control everything that goes on around him or her.
+I know from personal experience, every time I engage in finger pointing and blaming my employees (because secretly I’m thinking I could have done the job better), only bad things happen.
+Accept the fact that occasionally, things won’t go exactly as planned.
+No matter how hard you try, or how many hours you work, no leader, manager, or supervisor can control everything that goes on around him or her.